Jephson Gardens: History

 The gardens began as farmland which belonged to Edward Willes, a member of the Willes family who played an important part in the shaping of early Leamington.
 The original gardens, covering just under 10.5 acre, were laid out in 1834 at the request of the landowner with free entry to anyone between 7 am and 10 am.
 For the remainder of the day the gardens were open only to paying customers and patrons of a nearby spa bath house.
 The gardens were soon expanded to their current size and a right of way passing through them was sunk down so it could be used without walking through the gardens.
 In 1836, two years after starting the project, Willes leased the land to a local consortium for £30 a year.

 In 1843, the gardens were improved, the ground being levelled and an ornamental lake being excavated.
 In 1846 a local committee meeting declared that the gardens be renamed The Jephson Gardens in honour of Dr Henry Jephson who had helped to promote the healing properties of the town's spa waters and built houses for the town's poor residents.
 A Corinthian-style temple was added to the gardens in 1849 and inside it a large marble statue of the doctor by the Birmingham sculptor Peter Hollins.
-Most of this early work was undertaken by poor labourers, given employment by another of the town's early philanthropists, Dr Hitchman.
+Most of this early work was undertaken by poor labourers, given employment by another of the town's early philanthropists, Dr John Hitchman.
 In 1869, Hitchman received recognition of his efforts when a fountain bearing his name was erected in the gardens, near the boundary with the town's main street.
 This was followed in 1875 by a grey granite obelisk memorial to Edward Willes and in 1925 by a clock tower dedicated to Alderman William Davis, who was mayor of the town three times.
 All four memorials still stand today.